 • Shares can be bought as gifts by filling in the application form with the recipients details.

-• We can only accept applications for membership during a Share Issue where details will be shared in a prospectus.
+• We currently only accept applications for membership during a Share Issue where details will be shared in a prospectus.
 However, in September 2018, members voted to support a move to a permanently open share offer.

 When TRESOC was established, membership was only open to those living in and around Totnes and its fifteen surrounding parishes.
 At our SGM in May 2014, members voted to remove the boundary restriction to membership.
 This simple rule change allows ex-residents, would-be residents, frequent visitors, friends and family and those directly linked to our projects and partners to be eligible for membership.
-Download a pdf of our old Boundary_map
+See the distribution of members by location here.

 What is the maximum number of shares I can buy?